SOMJANG/bixbycapsule_agabook/README.md

 ● Intended Users: For Parents with new-born babys<br>

 - We are not only cover for the babies of one month to thirty-six month.
-- We only cover the questions of Measuremnt, Meals, Vaccine.
+- We only cover the questions of Measurement, Meals, Vaccine.
 - Not perfect enough now.